missionpinball/mpf-docs/docs/tools/monitor/index.md

 ## Features

+* Works across many versions of MPF via the BCP protocol (BCP version 1.1)

+    * Monitor version 1.0 works with MPF 0.57-58, and 0.80-0.81
+    * Monitor version 0.57 also works with these versions (57+)

 * Connects to a live running instance of MPF, locally or remotely

+    * As of 1.0, standalone install can run without needing MPF itself installed
+    * 0.57 and before require a valid MPF install, which runs monitor via [a subcommand](../../running/commands/monitor.md).

 * Automatically discovers the pinball mechs and devices in the game.

 * Device state is updated in real time in the "Devices" window.

 * MPF events and their keyword arguments are posted in real time to "Events" window.
+You can even send events (with params!) back to MPF to test game behaviors.

-* You can add a photo of your playfield and then drag-and-drop LEDs, lights, and switches from the device tree onto the playfield.
+* Add photo(s) of your playfield and then drag-and-drop LEDs, lights, and switches from the device tree onto the layout.

     * LEDs  (circle icons) show their color in real time.
-    * Lights (circle icons) show their brightness in real time between black and white.
     * Switches (square icons) show their state (green = active, black = inactive).
     * Other device types and custom shape choices are available

+* Device interactions:

     * Left-click on a switch to "tap" it (activate & release).
-    Right-click on a switch to "toggle" it (change its state and hold it).
+    * Right-click on a switch to "toggle" it (change its state and hold it).
+    * Use the Device Inspector and click to modify shape, rotation, and size.

 * Devices added to the playfield image are saved & restored when you restart the monitor.

 * Window sizes, positions, and which windows are open are remembered and restored on next use.

-* You can start the monitor and leave it running, and it will automatically connect (and disconnect/reconnect) to MPF as MPF starts and stops.
+* Monitor automatically manages connection with MPF, handling disconnect/reconnect to MPF as the game engine starts and stops.

+    * Alternatively, monitor can detect MPF disconnect and quit itself gracefully!

+* Sorting and filtering:

+    * Data lists support filtering and sorting, and will remember sorting across runs
+    * Playfield display supports quick device layer toggling, and device name filtering.
+Try regex syntax (start with `/`), or simple prefix shorthand (use `^`)!

 ## Next Steps